restify/node-restify/docs/pages/components/server.md

 *before* routing has occured, it will fire regardless of whether the route is supported or not, e.g. requests that result in a `404`.

-The singature for the `pre` event is as follows:
+The signature for the `pre` event is as follows:

 ```js
 function(req, res) {}